joshnuss/cql/README.md

 mkdir example
 ```

-Create a `.schema.json` file to describe your data strucure:
+Create a `.schema.json` file to describe your data strucure, here's an example:

 ```json
 {